Dev-In-The-Z/Rock-paper-scissors/README.md

 # Rock-paper-scissors
 Learning Python fundamentals through a terminal-based Rock Paper Scissors game.

+Update v2.1 -
+  Added ability to view rules and to reset the score.
 Update v2.0 -
   Added new game mode (remix).
 Player can choose between classic or remix.